sergiodxa/remix-utils/README.md

 }
 ```

-This is used by the CSRF validation, you probably don't want to use it directly.
+This is used by the CSRF validation.
+You probably don't want to use it directly.

 #### Server Error